 When hiring or promoting managers, it’s important to look for leadership qualities in order to keep your team engaged.

-Provide learning and development opportunities that excite and inspire
+Create exciting learning and development opportunities

 Giving employees clear development paths is key to their engagement with a business.
 Most employees will have some skills gaps and need some training in order to progress up the career ladder.